-When making our assessment of whether the loan is affordable to the person applying, we consider more than just their credit ratings.
+When lenders their assessment of whether the loan is affordable to the person applying, they consider more than just their credit ratings.
 Each application is unique, and a person's credit rating is not the last word when it comes to a person's ability to repay a loan.
-Rather, it is one of many tools we can rely on to help us come to a final approval decision.
+Rather, it is one of many tools lenders can rely on to help us come to a final approval decision.

 So although QuickQuid doesn't offer "bad credit loans" to customers, someone who has been working to improve their credit will have a much better chance of being approved for a loan.
 Even with a “fair” or “good” credit score, a person may want to consider looking at QuickQuid if they're having trouble being approved for a traditional loan.

 Applying for a Payday Loan with Bad Credit